Dorothy Burke: Storylines

 When Dorothy's mother, Stella, developed Alzheimer's disease, her alcoholic father Clarrie McLachlan (Frederick Parslow) left the family to explore the Outback.
 After graduating from university, Dorothy began a teaching career.
 She married accountant Colin Burke (Robert Alexander), but he was later arrested for fraud and jailed.
 Dorothy let people think she was a widow rather than married to a fraudster.
 After this ordeal, Dorothy travelled around the world for several years and later returned to Australia.

 Dorothy brings her car to Jim Robinson (Alan Dale) to be serviced.
 Several weeks later, Dorothy moves into Number 30 Ramsay Street and becomes the principal of Erinsborough High, much to her nephew, Ryan McLachlan's (Richard Norton) displeasure.
+Ryan struggles with having to call her "Mrs Burke" in school and treat her as a teacher rather than family.
 Dorothy's neighbours initially think she is stuck up at first but she soon forms strong friendships with Jim and his former mother-in-law, Helen Daniels.

-Dorothy finds herself in a feud with Kerry Bishop (Linda Hartley) and her husband Joe Mangel (Mark Little) over a boundary dispute and matters are not helped when Dorothy's niece, Tiffany (Amber Kilpatrick) complains about Kerry mistreating her.
-Dorothy threatens to report Kerry to the Department of Childcare Services but Tiffany later confesses that she lied.
+Dorothy finds herself in a feud with Kerry Bishop (Linda Hartley) and her husband Joe Mangel (Mark Little) over a boundary dispute and matters are not helped when Dorothy's niece, Tiffany (Amber Kilpatrick) hits another girl, Natasha, for threatening to thump Kerry's toddler daughter Sky, while all are in Kerry's care, leaving Natasha with a black eye.
+Dorothy assumes Kerry hit Natasha and threatens to report her to the Department of Childcare Services but Tiffany later confesses that she lied, and Natasha's mother confirms it was Tiffany who hit Natasha and not Kerry.
+Dorothy interferes in their lives again when their dog Bouncer savages a chicken to death, and demands Bouncer be put down.

 Dorothy runs for local council against Madge Bishop which causes friction between the two.
 She wins and is able to prevent the school from closure, but this puts Helen temporarily offside when she refuses a proposal from her to fund an arts programme.
 Dorothy's father Clarrie reappears in Dorothy's life and it is evident that she has not forgiven him for walking out while her mother was dying and things are uneasy between father and daughter.
 Dorothy's patience with her father is soon tested when she goes away for the weekend and he lets Ryan hold a party.
 When it appears that Clarrie has shoved Helen during an argument, Dorothy orders him to leave but soon discovers the truth.
 Clarrie agrees to attend Alcoholics Anonymous and they part on better terms.